Postgraduate Diploma in Information Systems and Technology

 The PGDipIST includes courses totalling a minimum of 120 points from the Postgraduate Diploma in Information Systems and Technology Schedule, which involves taught courses and seminars, and students can choose to undertake a research project (including data collection, analysis, and interpretation of findings) or an internship.

-The PGDipIST can be completed full-time over two semesters or be taken part-time over a maximum of 48 months.
+The PGDipIST can be completed full-time over 1 year, or be taken part-time over a maximum of 4 years.

-Increasingly, postgraduate diplomas are becoming more recognisable in the international market and ICT-specific skills are critical to the growth and development of many business sectors in New Zealand.
-There is also evidence of a growing demand for biculturally competent and work-ready IS graduates, who are able to apply cultural concepts and theories to organisational situations, across a wide range of organisations, industries and countries.
+Increasingly, postgraduate diplomas are becoming more recognisable in the international market, and ICT-specific skills are critical to the growth and development of many business sectors in Aotearoa New Zealand.
+There is also evidence of a growing demand for biculturally competent and work-ready IS graduates, who are able to apply cultural concepts and theories to organisational situations across a wide range of organisations, industries, and countries.